bambrow/docker-hadoop-workbench/README.md

 ```

 ## Add Spark History Server

+NOTE: skip this part if you use `v2`.

 After all services are up, run the following to copy the script into `spark-master` container and start history server: